 I think we can all take a guess as to what the real appeal of How Heavy Are the Dumbbells You Lift? is.
 Anime girls in tight gym clothes breaking a sweat?
 No way an anime won’t flaunt that.
 That being said, it is actually a little interesting to see an anime centered around exercise.
 When you watch a lot of anime, you’ll run into a character concerned about their weight (a subject Japan treats less sensitively than here in the States).
-And yet, exercise is generally not the go-to method to get fit.
+And yet, exercise is generally not the go-to method these animated characters use to get fit.
 Usually, it’s dieting or the plot simply doing something absurd such as the summer heat causing the character in question to lose an enormous amount of fat or something.
 With that in mind, I do kind of admire Dumbbells for showing its characters hit the gym.
 It also helps that the show itself is looking to be pretty good.

 The protagonist of Dumbbells is Hibiki Sakura (Ai Fairouz), a high school girl who decides she needs to exercise after her friend, Ayaka Uehara (Shizuka Ishigami), asks her if she’s gaining weight.
 Part of me does think Sakura is blowing her predicament out of proportion.
 According to the show, she weighs 55 kg and stands at 160 cm.
 Combined, that’s technically pretty good BMI.
 That doesn’t stop her from serving her role well though.
 Anyone who works out will find a lot to relate with Hibiki’s disbelief with the initial hurdles of exercise and her determination to keep at it even when both her mind and body get exhausted.
 She also works well as an everyman, exercising because she feels like it and perceiving everyone around her as overzealous bodybuilders.